ranajitdharpersonal/YES-Ai-Studio-IoT-Edition-/README.md

 ## 🏗️ Design Principles & Architecture

-The system follows a **Multi-Agent Architecture** where specialized AI agents collaborate to perform a task, culminating in a physical action via the **Tuya Cloud Bridge**.
+The system follows a **Multi Agent Architecture** where specialized AI agents collaborate to perform a task, culminating in a physical action via the **Tuya Cloud Bridge**.

 ### **System Architecture Diagram**
 *(Upload your diagram image here by dragging & dropping it into the GitHub editor)*